CERT-Polska/karton-playground/README.md

 Karton is our distributed malware processing framework.
 If you don't know what it is and want to learn more, take a look at https://github.com/CERT-Polska/karton.

-The remainder of this tutorial will assume that you at least voguely know what you want from Karton.
+The remainder of this tutorial will assume that you at least vaguely know what you want from Karton.

 ### List of services: